Ahrefs vs Semrush — Which Should You Use?

 Some of the Semrush apps that are currently available in its App Center

-40 third-party apps / integrations are currently available, with a focus that’s mainly on analytics and data; they range in cost from $10 to $169 per month, per user.
+Around 40 third-party apps / integrations are currently available, with a focus that’s mainly on analytics and data; they range in cost from $10 to $169 per month, per user.

 Key apps in here include Influencer Analytics, an app that’s designed to make finding influencer/content creator partners for your site easier, and AdClarity, an app that gives you a holistic view of your competitors’ advertising activity across lots of different advertising channels (display, social, video etc.)

-(Nine free apps are also available; examples of these include a website speed testing app, a local listings checker app and a plagiarism checking tool).
+(Eight free apps are also available; examples of these include a website speed testing app, a local listings checker app and a plagiarism checking tool).

 Ahrefs doesn’t yet provide a similar ‘app store’, but depending on your needs, you can use its API to integrate it with other applications.